List of works produced by Hanna-Barbera Productions: The Greatest Adventure: Stories from the Bible

-The Greatest Adventure: Stories from the Bible was an animated film series about three young adventurers – Derek, Margo and Moki – who travel back in time to watch biblical events take place.
-13 videocassettes were released between 1985 and 1992.
+The Greatest Adventure: Stories from the Bible was an animated film series about three young adventurers—Derek, Margo and Moki—who travel back in time to watch biblical events take place.
+Thirteen video cassettes were released between 1985 and 1992.

 Timeless Tales from Hallmark

 Timeless Tales from Hallmark (co-produced with Hallmark Cards) was a live-action/animated film series hosted by Olivia Newton-John who introduced each tale followed by an environmental message.
-Eight videocassettes were released between 1990 and 1991.
+Eight video cassettes were released between 1990 and 1991.

-Other direct-to-video films

-Hanna-Barbera received an in-name only credit, with the 1970s production logo being used for the following films.